pocession/JapanHousePrice/README.md

 Raw <- Raw[,2:ncol(Raw)]
 ```
 ## 4.3.
 Data wrangling
+We need to wrangle data before performing the analysis.
+Let's wrangle numeric and character data separately.
 ### 4.3.1 Numeric data
 Let's wrangle the numeric data first.
 In the final, we should have 10 numeirc variables.
 ```{r}